How we respond to and recover from emergencies

 Water and sewerage

-We maintain more than 2000 kilometres of water mains and more than 1000 kilometres of sewer mains.
-Severe weather events can impact the water and sewerage networks.
+We maintain more than 2000 km of water mains and more than 1000 km of sewer mains.

-Some of the problems you may experience during or immediately after a cyclone, storm or flood include interruption or loss of pressure to your water supply due to damaged water supply infrastructure, water restrictions due to major damage to the power supply and/or water supply infrastructure, sewer overflows or sewer access openings or manholes that have become unlocked.
+Problems you may experience during or immediately after a cyclone, storm or flood include interruption or loss of pressure to your water supply, water restrictions, sewer overflows or sewer access openings or manholes that have becoming unlocked.

 Reporting an outage

-To report a disruption to your power, water or sewerage services, you can call us on on 1800 245 090 or report it via our app.
+To report a disruption to your power, water or sewerage services, call us on on 1800 245 090 or report it via our app.

 Our emergency response